-5.18 Daylight Savings Time
+5.19 Daylight Savings Time

-If the Daylight Savings Time option is enabled, the panel will follow the daylight savings time change.
-At 2 a.m. on the first Sunday in April, the panel clock will be set forward one hour to 3 a.m.
-At 2 a.m. on the last Sunday in October, the panel clock will be set back one hour to 1 a.m.
+If the Daylight Savings Time option is enabled, the panel will follow the Daylight Savings Time change.
+At 2:00 am. on the last Sunday in March, the panel clock will be set forward one hour to 3:00 am.
+At 2:00 am. on the last Sunday in October, the panel clock will be set back one hour to 1:00 am.

-Events programmed to occur between 2 and 3 a.m. will not occur on the first Sunday in April.
+Events programmed to occur between 2 and 3 a.m. will not occur on the last Sunday in March.
 Events programmed to occur between 1 and 2 a.m. will occur twice on the last Sunday in October.